TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/Appearance.rst

          'newRecordLinkTitle' => 'LLL:EXT:myext/Resources/Private/Language/locallang_db.xlf:my_new_record_label'

    createNewRelationLinkTitle (string or LLL reference)
-      Overwrites the link text and title of the "Create new relation" button with a localised string.
+      Overrides the link text and title of the "Create new relation" button with a localised string.
       Only useful, if the element browser is enabled.
 This is usually used together with FAL relations to change it to "Add file" or similar.

    levelLinksPosition (string)